raspersc2/queens-sc2/README.md

       "min_distance_between_existing_tumors": int, # min distance a tumor is allowed to spread to "should_tumors_block_expansions": bool,
       "creep_targets": List[Point2], # library will cycle through these locations
-      "spread_style": str, # "targeted" is default, or "random" "rally_point": Point2,
+      "spread_style": str, # "targeted" is default, or "random".
+TIP: Use "random" when creep coverage is high to allow stuck tumors to spread
+      "rally_point": Point2,
       "first_tumor_position": Optional[Point2],
       "prioritize_creep": Callable, # prioritize over defending bases if energy is available?